tomedegroot/study-material/linux+LPICLevel1Exam1/systemd.md

 In older programs, shutdown was it's own program

+@todo read from p.42 in Linux book for all the kill, shutdown, halt, reboot and systemctl commands

 In systemd we can configure to start services after other services has started (such as httpd after the network service)

-##systemd.unit
+##systemd units

 [Systemd works with units.](https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units)

-Check `man systemd.unit`.
-A unit is a config file for a service or target.
+Types of units:

+1. A service is a type of unit(suffixed with .service) (Apart from a .target, this is the only one you need to know)
+2. A targetfile is also a unit(suffixed with .target) A target file is used to group/order other units such as services.
+These targets are used to describe a system state (like a runlevel)

+Systemd loads units from 2 locations (see `man 5 systemd.unit`):
+1. */usr/lib/systemd/system*
+2. */etc/systemd/system*

+Service files in location 1 have precedence over location 2

+Check `man systemd.unit`

 `systemctl -t help` -> get available unit types (`-t` specifies a type for systemctl`)

-See also the notes in the next lesson
+(Some units are in */lib/systemd/system/*, nothin found on this location)
 ##targets

 In */usr/lib/systemd/user* we have different targets.

 `systemctl get-default` -> get the current default target.
-The default target is in /etc/systemd/system/default.target and symlinks to another target
+The default target is in /etc/systemd/system/default.target and symlinks to another target (by default: */lib/systemd/system/multi-user.target*)

 ```
 [root@t-degroot1 system]# systemctl get-default